coderefinery/git-intro/_episodes/04-staging-area.md

 $ git commit                      # commit everything that is staged
 ```

-- `git diff` gives differences with respect to the staging area, this is very practical.
-- Using `git add` we can create very nice coherent commits.
-- The `-p` option gives you even more control, and as a bonus shows you the diffs as you stage/reset/checkout things.

 ## Exercise: Using the staging area

 1. In your recipe example, make two different changes to